kamailio/kamailio-wiki/docs/cookbooks/5.4.x/core.md

 Delay until an ACK is generated after receiving a packet.
 Default: OS specific.

-WARNING: a value higher then srto_min can cause a lot of retransmissions (and strange problems).
-A value higher then srto_max will result in very high connections instability.
+WARNING: a value higher than srto_min can cause a lot of retransmissions (and strange problems).
+A value higher than srto_max will result in very high connections instability.
 According to the standard the sack_delay value should be between 200 and 500 ms.